awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 1. From the **Overview** tab of the object details page, copy the **Object URL**\.
 You'll need this when you create your import request\.

-1. Return to the and paste it in the **Data file link on S3** field on the **Start new import** page\.
+1. Go to the **Import** page in the Migration Hub console as described in [Importing Data](#start-data-import)\.
+Then, paste the object URL in the **Amazon S3 Object URL** field\.

 ------
 #### [ AWS CLI S3 Upload ]

 **To upload your import file to Amazon S3**

-1. Open a terminal window, and navigate to the directory that you've saved your import file to\.
+1. Open a terminal window and navigate to the directory that your import file is saved to\.

-1. Type the following command:
+1. Enter the following command:

    ```
    aws s3 cp ImportFile.csv s3://BucketName/ImportFile.csv
    ```

-1. This will return the following results:
+1. This returns the following results:

    ```
    upload: .\ImportFile.csv to s3://BucketName/ImportFile.csv
    ```

 1. Copy the full Amazon S3 object path that was returned\.
-You'll need this when you create your import request\.
+You will need this when you create your import request\.

 ------

 ## Importing Data<a name="start-data-import"></a>

-After you have downloaded the import template from the Migration Hub console and have populated it with your existing on\-premises server data, you are ready to start importing the data into Migration Hub\.
-There are two ways to do this: Through the console or by making API calls through the AWS CLI\.
-Instructions are provided below for both ways\.
+After you download the import template from the Migration Hub console and populate it with your existing on\-premises server data, you're ready to start importing the data into Migration Hub\.
+The following instructions describe two ways to do this, either by using the console or by making API calls through the AWS CLI\.

 ------
 #### [ Console Import ]